How Men Can Style Hoka Sneakers Well

 Let's be honest.
-You bought your first pair of Hokas for the comfort.
-Maybe it was the Clifton for a run, or a friend recommended the Bondi, and you felt like you were walking on actual clouds.
+You bought your first pair of Hokas for the cushioning.
+Maybe it was the Clifton for a run, or a friend recommended the Bondi and suddenly it felt like you were walking on actual clouds.
 But then you looked in the mirror.
 That signature, extra-thick sole is... a look.

-How do you wear these incredibly comfortable shoes without looking like you just stepped off a marathon course (and not in a cool way)?
+How do you wear these ridiculously cushy shoes without looking like you just stepped off a marathon course (and not in a cool way)?

 You're not alone.
 Hoka has exploded from a niche runner's brand into a full-blown fashion staple.
 The good news?
 Styling them is easier than you think.
 It's not about hiding the "chunk"; it's about balancing it.